vladjerca/no-fixups-action/README.md

 ```

 This action will only run on pull requests and will fail when used on for
 example pushes.
-There are no inputs and no outputs.
+There is one input.
+There are no outputs.

 It is not necessary to use
 [actions/checkout](https://github.com/actions/checkout) first.
 This action
 already takes care of that and can be used on its own.
+See below if you want to
+do the checkout yourself.

 ## If you want to skip the checkout

-If you do the checkout yourself, make sure to use `fetch-depth: 0` and `ref: ${{
+Make sure to pass `fetch-depth` and `ref` to the checkout action and let
-github.event.pull_request.head.sha }}` and let autosquash-blocker-action know it
-can skip the checkout like so:
+autosquash-blocker-action know it can skip the checkout like so:

 ```yaml
 - name: Checkout